seonman/HarmanDeveloperDocs/docs/_build/html/_sources/api.txt

 **Parameters:**

 - ``(NSURL*) assetURL`` - NSURL to the audio file
 - ``(NSString*) songName`` -  the song name to be played.
-The soneName is used internally to save a temporary PCM file convered from the original audio file
+The songName is used internally to save the temporary PCM file generated from the original audio file
-- ``(BOOL) resumeFlag`` -  a boolean that specifies if the play resume from the point that paused or stopped in the previous playback.
+- ``(BOOL) resumeFlag`` -  a boolean specifying if the playback should resume from the playback time when paused or stopped in the previous playback.
 When starting a song from the beginning, resumeFlag must be false.

 **Returns:**
 	``BOOL`` - boolean value indicating success or failure